Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 73 take after [x]

-to resemble someone, especially of children about their parents
+Definition: to resemble someone, especially with regard to children resembling their parents

 Li takes after his father when it comes to politics.